mythril-forge/orizon-game-setting/module/c00A-session-zero.md

 What to tell your group about session zero:
 1. Session zero is a 2-hour session about the campaign.
 1. You want to build the game with their input.
-1. There won't be character generation yet until after session zero.
+1. There won't be character generation until after session zero.
 	*Do not allow your players to make characters before this session.*

 Core engagements to watch for: